mlhartme/stool/main/documentation.md

 Use the `-tail` option to get container output printed to the console.
 Press ctrl-c to stop watching output, the container will continue to run.

+Use the `-nocache` option to disable Dockers image cache.
+This will build the image from scratch, which is useful e.g. to re-generate certificates or to re-load secrets.

 `start` generates a Docker context directory in `$STAGE/.backstage/context`.
 This directory is populated with all file from the template directory.
 Template files with the `.fm` extension are passed through the FreeMarker template engine